 For those who are unfamiliar or who haven't dedicated a lot of time and energy to digital marketing, there are several areas covered here that range from pre-created social content to weekly meetings that will help SMBs triage the most important needs.

 Besides marketing, the other urgent need is money.
-There are larger institutions offering savings or cost reduction of fees for SMBs (and there's a regularly updated list here
+There are larger institutions offering savings or cost reduction of fees for SMBs (and there's a regularly updated list here, by Scott Monty).

 Doordash has a similar programs in place

 Toast is also encouraging the public to go to rallyforrestaurants.com and find a restaurant, buy a gift card, share on social and challenge a friend.